 Ashish Jha, Director of the Harvard Global Health Institute.

 The term ‘sustainability’ has been bandied around in academic circles and popular culture for decades, possibly to such an extent that it’s simply become another buzzword to be ignored.
 Google ‘sustainability’ and the Oxford Dictionary will offer the following:

 Even the example sentences offered by the trusted source above reflect the contradictions inherent in the way we interpret sustainability and rationalize the consumer choices we make on a daily basis.
 On the one hand, we want ‘sustainable’ economic growth and all the material goodies it brings.
 On the other hand, we expect to breathe clean air, drink pure water and be able to build our houses safely on the edge of vast oceans.

 Are these two scenarios mutually exclusive?
 Is it really possible to maintain current Western standards of living without endangering the health of our planet and the very existence of our species?

-The recent death of cosmologist Stephen Hawking made me sad on so many levels.
+The death of cosmologist Stephen Hawking earlier this year made me sad on so many levels.
 A proponent of technological advancement without losing sight of our common humanity, Hawking was the most critical of critical thinkers, constantly questioning our perceptions of the universe and humanity’s place within it.